Clem-Fern/rtabby-web-api/README.md

 ## Contributing

+Build dependencies:
+  * Docker
+  * libmysqlclient for the Mysql backend (diesel depend on this)
+  * Rust 1.65 or later
+  * Diesel-rs to interact with migrations and schemas

 Feel free to fork, request some features, submit issue or PR.
 Even give me some tips if you want, to help improve my code and knowledge in Rust ;)